matrix-org/matrix-spec-proposals/proposals/3262-apake_authentication.md

   "type": "m.login.srp6a.verify",
   "evidence_message": M1,
   "client_value": A,
-  "auth_id": "12345"
+  "session": "12345"
 }
 ```
-Here `M1` is the client evidence message, and A is the public client value.
+Here `M1` is the (base64 encoded) client evidence message, and A is the public client value.
 Upon successful authentication (ie M1 matches) the server will respond with the regular login success status code 200:

-To prove the identity of the server to the client we can send back M2 as:
+To prove the identity of the server to the client we can send back M2 (base64 encoded) as:

 	M2 = H(A, M, K)